PhD loans are available in 2025/26 to help Doctoral students living in England or Wales pay for their course fees and living expenses

 What other PhD funding is available?

-In 2024/25, the Welsh government has confirmed that eligible students ordinarily resident in Wales are able to borrow up to £28,655 to study for a full or part-time PhD.
+Yes.
+The Welsh government has confirmed that eligible students ordinarily resident in Wales can borrow up to £29,130 for full or part-time PhD courses starting in 2025/26.
 As with the postgraduate Doctoral loan scheme for residents in England, it isn't means-tested.

 For instance, organisations such as Student Information Scotland and the Department for the Economy (DfE) provide details of the PhD scholarships available to residents of Scotland and Northern Ireland respectively.